hillswithans/CDSWTCHR/README.md

 ---

-## ⏳ App Limits & Privacy Boundaries
+## ✋App Limits & Privacy Boundaries

 To keep cloud costs low and protect your private data, I built three strict limits directly into the system: